Imperial yacht TRANSPORT-ROYAL

-The model of the imperial yacht "Transport-Royal" in the 1:32 mass-structure was built by the famous Russian master Alexey Baranov.
+The model of the imperial yacht "Transport-Royal" on a scale of 1:48 was built by the famous Russian master Narim Maygeldinov.

-While still living in Holland, Tsar Peter, on November 9, 1697, received from Lord P. Carmarten a letter informing him of the King’s final decision to donate his yacht to him.
+On 9 November 1697, Tsar Peter received from Lord P. Carmarten a letter informing him of the King’s final decision to donate his yacht to him.
 Two weeks later, on November 23, the Russian embassy receives official confirmation of this decision from London.
 January 11, 1698 Peter I arrived in London, where on March 2 received a royal gift.

 After the king left the yacht, she went to the raid of the Dutch island of Texel, where, together with a caravan of transport ships with an English crew under the command of Captain Wilhelm Ripley, went to Arkhangelsk.
 Upon arrival there on June 3, 1698, the yacht was ranked as the White Sea Flotilla.
 In July, by order of Peter I, made by him in a letter from England, sent back in March 1698, a failed attempt was made to transfer the yacht along rivers, lakes, and where it was drawn, to the south of Russia for inclusion in the Azov fleet.